Bryan D. Hayes, PharmD, DABAT, FAACT, FASHP

-I am a PGY2 emergency medicine pharmacy resident at Massachusetts General Hospital.
-I completed my PGY1 pharmacy residency at Massachusetts General Hospital and obtained my PharmD from the University of Iowa College of Pharmacy.
+I am an emergency medicine pharmacist at Massachusetts General Hospital.
+I completed my PGY1 and PGY2 emergency medicine pharmacy residencies at Massachusetts General Hospital and obtained my PharmD from the University of Iowa College of Pharmacy.
 I love to stay up-to-date on the current literature and enjoy discussing clinical controversies because I feel the grey area is where we have the most to learn but can also make the largest impact.

 The main goals of this site are:

 - To provide succinct reviews of important new articles in emergency medicine drug therapy and clinical toxicology

 - To announce new Capsules module releases

 - To share handouts and lecture recordings from my local, regional, and national talks

 - To share infographics from Dr. Michael O’Brien

 The purpose of this blog is education only.
 By reading this blog, you agree not to use this blog as medical advice to treat any medical condition in either yourself or others, including but not limited to patients that you are treating.
 Consult your own physician for any medical issues that you may be having.
 This entire disclaimer also applies to any guests or contributors to the blog.
 Under no circumstances shall this blog or any contributors to the blog be responsible for damages arising from use of the blog.

 Furthermore, this blog should not be used in any legal capacity whatsoever, including but not limited to establishing “standard of care” in a legal sense or as a basis for expert witness testimony.
 No guarantee is given regarding the accuracy of any statements or opinions made on the blog.

 The opinions expressed on this blog are my own and do not represent the views or opinions of the Massachusetts General Hospital or Harvard Medical School.